Operation Spectrum: Alleged Marxist conspiracy

-The Catholic Church and the State
+Catholic Church and the state

 The Catholic organisations that were named by the government as having been used by Cheng to further the Marxist cause included the Justice and Peace Commission (of which Cheng was the executive secretary), the Student Christian Movement of Singapore, the Young Christian Workers Movement and the Catholic Welfare Centre, which assisted foreign workers and maids working in Singapore.
 The government also said that the detainees had links with Filipino leftists and advocates of liberation theology as well as Sri Lankan separatists.

 Several members and alleged conspirators had trained with the Tamil Eelam Liberation Organisation, a Sri Lankan terrorist group.
-Several pictures, especially of Chung Lai Mei, was published, showing her holding a gun, as well as participating in military training.
+Several pictures, especially of Chung Lai Mei, were published, showing her holding a gun, as well as participating in military training.
 Documents and witnesses said that several of them had gone through weapon training courses and forms of military training by Marxist-affiliated or terrorist-linked groups.